AndreaQdt/Visualization_Project/README.md

-Some Data Wrangling I did at Spiced Academy using Python's imageio library
+Some Data Wrangling using Python's imageio library